mongodb/specifications/source/client-side-encryption/tests/README.rst

 2. Use ``client_encryption`` to add a keyAltName "abc" to the key created in Step 1 and assert the operation does not fail.

-3. Repeat Step 2 and assert the operation does not fail.
+3. Repeat Step 2, assert the operation does not fail, and assert the returned key document contains the keyAltName "abc" added in Step 2.

 4. Use ``client_encryption`` to add a keyAltName "def" to the key created in Step 1 and assert the operation fails due to a duplicate key server error (error code 11000).

-5. Use ``client_encryption`` to add a keyAltName "def" to the existing key and assert the operation does not fail.
+5. Use ``client_encryption`` to add a keyAltName "def" to the existing key, assert the operation does not fail, and assert the returned key document contains the keyAltName "def" added during Setup.

 14. Decryption Events
 ~~~~~~~~~~~~~~~~~~~~~